French Bulldog Dachshund Mix: France and Germany United

 The disarming French Bull Weiner is the crossbreed between the Dachshund and the French Bulldog.
 The mix goes as well as rum and coke, and it is one of the most popular combinations lately.

 When you come to think of it, there’s nothing to dislike about Frenchie Dachshund.
 While the Sausage Dog gives feist and action to their offspring, French Bulldog adds a quirky quality.
-It all sums up to an irresistible mix breeder that can’t help but scream cuteness.
+It all sums up to an irresistible mix breeder who can’t help but scream cuteness.

-There is an element of surprise with hybrid dogs as we can never fully predict which characteristics will the puppies inherit.
+There is an element of surprise with hybrid dogs as we can never fully predict which characteristics the puppies will inherit.
 In the same litter, you can get a full-on Dachshund, a typical Frenchie, or an adorable mix of the two.

 A Brief History of the French-German Love Affair